 Remove the foil, cheesecloth, and salt pork (discard).

-Increase the oven temperature to 425 degrees F and roast until the breast reaches 165 degrees F and the thigh reaches 175 degrees.
-This should take another 45 minutes to an hour.
+Increase the oven temperature to 425 degrees F and roast until the spot between the breast and thigh reaches 160 degrees F. This should take another 45 minutes to an hour.

-When the turkey is done, remove it from the oven, place it on a carving board, and tent it with foil for 30 minutes to rest.
+When the turkey is done, remove it from the oven, place it on a carving board, and tent it with foil for 30 minutes to an hour to rest.

 Hope this helps!
 Let me know if you try it.